OIDC¶

 Login Control¶

 - Access Restrictions: Verifies whether the domain suffix of the login email matches the configured domain.
-Only matching emails will have access to the SSO login link.
-User accounts in Guance can be dynamically created during their first login without needing to be pre-created in the workspace.
+Only matching emails have permission to access the SSO login link.
+When users log in for the first time, a Guance member account can be dynamically created without needing to create it in advance within the workspace.

-- Role Assignment: Assigns roles to SSO accounts logging in for the first time.
-Accounts logging in subsequently are unaffected.
+- Role Assignment: Assign roles to SSO accounts logging in for the first time; accounts logging in subsequently are unaffected.

 - If SAML mapping is enabled within the workspace, roles will be assigned based on the mapping rules.

-- Session Persistence: Sets the idle timeout and maximum duration for SSO login sessions.
-After timing out, the login session will expire.
+- Session Persistence: Set the idle persistence time and maximum persistence time for SSO login sessions.

 - Authorization Mode: Only supports